 Charter’s mini-streak of video subscriber additions over two quarters came to a close in the fourth quarter but the cable operator still ended up growing its subscriber base in 2020.

-After adding 102,000 and 53,000 net residential video subscribers in the second the third quarters, respectively, Charter lost 66,000 in the fourth quarter.
+After adding 102,000 and 53,000 net residential video subscribers in the second and third quarters, respectively, Charter lost 66,000 in the fourth quarter.
 That's still significantly better than the 105,000 losses recorded in the same quarter of 2019.

 Despite a return to video subscriber declines, Charter grew its residential video customer base by 19,000 in 2020, compared to a decline of 484,000 in 2019.